aspose-words/Aspose.Words-API-References/english/net/aspose.words/node/tostring/_index.md

 ---
 title: Node.ToString
 second_title: Aspose.Words for .NET API Reference
-description: Exports the content of the node into a string in the specified format.
+description: Exports the content of the node into a string in the specified format in C#
 type: docs
 weight: 160
 url: /net/aspose.words/node/tostring/